 Head Start is a federally funded community-based program for low-income, at-risk children (three to five years old) and families.

 Children enrolled at DLEC receive a high quality, developmentally appropriate early education.
-Our students attend a dynamic inclusive school.
-Multilingual teachers reinforce the languages kids speak at home as well as help them master English.
+Our students attend a dynamic, inclusive school.
+Multilingual teachers reinforce the language kids speak at home as well as help them, master English.
 Our curriculum includes literacy, math, and social-emotional skills so that all DLEC five-year-olds can enter kindergarten prepared and ready to learn and grow.

 Curriculum & Student Assessments

 Denise Louie Education Center utilizes the Creative Curriculum , a play-based, experiential curriculum, the Anti-Bias Curriculum, and the Committee for Children’s Second Step Anti-violence Curriculum that teaches children problem-solving and social-emotional skills.

 Each child has an individualized plan developed jointly with the parent/s that identifies outcomes in social-emotional development, literacy, language development, mathematics, physical health, science, creative arts, and approaches to learning.
 All Denise Louie Education Center classrooms develop a language plan to promote the reinforcement of the home languages of each child in the classroom.

 Throughout the year, we assess our students’ progress using a variety of tools.
 We measure school readiness skills using Teaching Strategies Gold (TS Gold).
 TS Gold divides kindergarten readiness within the areas of social–emotional, physical, language, cognitive, literacy, and mathematics.

 We also gauge children’s receptive English skills using the Peabody Picture Vocabulary Test (PPVT).
 CLASS (Classroom Assessment Scoring System) measures teacher-child interactions in the areas of Emotional Support, Classroom Organization, Instructional Support.